dudesl/email-test-tool/README.md

 * subject: The subject of your email.
 * body (optional): If the src field is empty, mailgun-task will deliver a plain-text message whit the body content.

-This task will be useful whit litmus for test emails in multiple email clients.
-Litmus generate a fake email address for testing purpose.
+This task will be useful whit [Litmus](https://litmus.com/) for test emails in multiple email clients.
+Litmus [Litmus](https://litmus.com/) a fake email address for testing purpose.
 If we send the email whit mailgun to that fake email address, will be testing our html markup.

 #### command ```grunt sass```
 Will execute the sass compiler for all the files ```*.sass``` in the css directory.